BenNeise/bennneise.github.io/_posts/2015-05-29-vra-setting-the-vro-using-custom-properties.markdown

 ## Create the vRA Property Dictionary entry

-What weÔÇÖve done so far will create an empty text box on one or more blueprints, into which the user can enter an endpoint name.
+What we've done so far will create an empty text box on one or more blueprints, into which the user can enter an endpoint name.
 What we want to do next is provide them with a drop-down list of available endpoints.

 1. In vRA navigate to **Infrastructure** > **Blueprints** > **Property Dictionary**
 2. Click **New Property Definition**, set the **name** as **VMware.VCenterOrchestrator.EndpointName**.